N. STATE STREET

 Zoning: No zoning change is required for this project.

 Timing: Demolition is expected to take place in the winter of 2019.
-Construction is anticipated to begin in the third quarter of 2021 and end by early-2022.
+Construction is anticipated to begin in the fall of 2020 and end by early 2022.

 Planning: Close collaboration with the city will result in a construction staging plan that will minimize disruption.